The Hidden Dangers of Testosterone Deficiency: Exploring the Impact on Libido, Muscle Loss, Fat Gain, and Overall Male Health

 #depression

 Some studies claim that there may be a link between testosterone deficiency and depression.
-In 2018, German researchers reviewed 27 clinical trials to see whether testosterone replacement therapy (TRT) could relieve depressive symptoms.
+In 2018, German researchers reviewed 27 clinical trials to see whether testosterone replacement therapy (TRT) might relieve depressive symptoms.
 Comprehensive observations of nearly 2,000 men, the report concluded that men who received testosterone had “noticeable” improvements in depressive symptoms compared to those who did not receive hormone therapy or those who received a placebo.

 In this regard, experts speculate that testosterone increases the secretion of dopamine, a neurotransmitter in the brain responsible for feeling happy.
 So, in the end, low testosterone can lead to depression.